Vinothsuku/insightsR/README.md

 # Short Note about insightsR
 **insightsR is an open source web application that provides automated insights for tabular data**.
 Insights will be statistically generated based on the target column (dependent variable) selected by the user.

-**User is only expected to provide a dataset in csv format, select a numeric Target column and click 'Generate Insights' button** in the left pane.
+User is only expected to provide a dataset in csv format, select a numeric Target column and click 'Generate Insights' button in the left pane.
 Rest is taken care by the tool.
+Further amplifying the ease of use with a statement: **Just 2 inputs are required from the end user (1.
+Dataset and 2.
+Target column)**

 ## Insights provided and how to interpret